Cricket at the 2022 Commonwealth Games: Qualification

 In November 2020, the ICC announced the qualification process for the 2022 Commonwealth Games tournament.
 England automatically qualified as the hosts, along with the six highest ranked sides as of 1 April 2021 as direct qualifiers.
 One further place was awarded to the winners of the 2022 Commonwealth Games Cricket Qualifier.

 The allocation of the six direct qualifiers via the ICC Women's T20I rankings was dependent on the representation of at least four out of the six Commonwealth Games Federation regions (Africa, Americas, Asia, Caribbean, Europe and Oceania).
 If at least four regions were not represented from those in the top seven, then teams ranked eighth to tenth were the first to be considered to meet the criteria, before filling the remaining allocations from the rankings.
 Each team can enter a squad of up to 15 athletes.

 As the West Indies qualified as a direct qualifier, the results of a separate tournament were originally going to be used to determine which Commonwealth Games Association (CGA) earned qualification.
 The tournament was scheduled to be contested between Barbados, Guyana, Jamaica, Trinidad and Tobago and two composite teams representing the Leeward Islands and Windward Islands.
 However, in August 2021, Cricket West Indies (CWI) confirmed that the regional qualifier had been postponed due to the COVID-19 pandemic.
 As a result, Barbados were selected to represent the West Indies, by virtue of being the Twenty20 Blaze defending champions.
 The Commonwealth Games Qualifier, to determine the final team, took place in Malaysia in January 2022.
 Sri Lanka won the qualifier, beating Bangladesh by 22 runs in the final match of the tournament, to secure their place at the Commonwealth Games.

+Officials

+A total of 8 Umpires and 2 Match Referees were selected for the tournament.